 COVID-19 Coverage That Won Her an Emmy

-In 2021, Lydia Hu joined Fox Business Network as a national correspondent, which was a major step up in her career.
+In February 2021, Lydia Hu joined Fox Business Network as a national correspondent based in New York – a major step up in her career.
 Fox Business reaches millions of viewers across the country, giving her a much larger platform than local news ever could.
 She has covered breaking business news, economic stories, and major policy developments since joining the network.

 What Happened to Susan Li on Fox Business?